-Daniel Radcliffe On Stage - Theater Credits, Bio and Tickets
+Daniel Radcliffe On Stage - Theatre Credits, Bio and Tickets

-Mr. Radcliffe returned to the Great White Way from September 20, 2018 through January 13, 2019, playing Jim Fingal in the world premiere of The Lifespan of a Fact at the iconic Studio 54.
+Radcliffe then came back to Broadway from September 20, 2018 through January 13, 2019, playing Jim Fingal in the world premiere of The Lifespan of a Fact at Studio 54.